b0br4nks/musc/README.md

 2. the bytes of the string are copied somewhere into the memory (the exact location is implementation specific),
 3. the pointer to the beginning of the string is pushed onto the data stack.

-Those, a single string pushes two values onto the data stack: the size and the pointer.
+Thus, a single string pushes two values onto the data stack: the size and the pointer.

 Example:
 ```